Chapter 6: In the Wilds by the Xap'yu

 It felt a lot like the day he had broken his own father – but it was absolutely nothing like that.
 These killers did not kill meaninglessly, nor did they kill unintentionally.
 This violence was far purer than the one he had sparked years ago.

-To cope with his grief, Jyevodirr worked twice as much as an adult did.
+To cope with his grief, Jyevodirr had taken to working twice as much as an adult.
 He stopped doing things for fun.
 He tried being responsible.
 His only respite was R’vag sticking together with him through everything.
 Soon, he was as much a pride of the village as he was its curse.

 Four years later, his father died.
 Was he forgiven?
 He didn’t know.
 The haggard look on his mother’s face haunted him even now sometimes.
 But at least, they had their moment as a family once more.
-Ragadirr had told Jyevodirr that he was proud of his son.
+Ragadirr told Jyevodirr that he was proud of his son.
 That foolish man was proud of his murderer.
-But the Ragadirr made him promise to use his strength.
+Ragadirr even made him promise to use his strength.
 His father’s last wish for him was to do good using that strength.
-His mother, so wordless for so long after that incident, had that afternoon quietly implored him to be the best in the empire.
+His mother, so wordless for so long after that incident, quietly implored him to be the best in the empire that afternoon.
 The extinguished fire in her eyes was smouldering again when she asked that of him.
 In front of their kindness, the burdened teen could only cry.
 And apologise.

 Jyevodirr set aside the fruits and laid down on the grass.
 The breeze was slowing down now; the air was getting warmer.
 They made his eyes droop.
 He complied.

-When R’vag and Rraos finally reached Jyevodirr, R’vag was nearly dragging Rraos around.
-R’vag watched the sleeping young man and frowned.
-He wanted to wake his friend up, but Rraos plopped down beside Jyevodirr before he could.
-Sighing, he sat down beside them too.
+When R’vag and Rraos finally reached Jyevodirr, they were confused to find the lean young man dozing.
+At that time, R’vag had been nearly dragging Rraos around.
+But finding their friend and companion in that state made R’vag ease his grip.
+He wanted to wake his friend up, but Rraos quickly plopped down beside Jyevodirr before he could.
+Sighing, he sat down unwillingly beside them.

 Once Jyevodirr woke up, he blinked and looked at the faces of his two friends.